Para leer este hoja informativa en español, presione aquí.

 For Women Living with HIV Who Are Already Taking HIV Drugs

-Women in this situation should continue taking their current HIV drugs if they are working well to control the virus and have not been show to harm the pregnant mother or developing baby.
-Unnecessary switching of HIV drugs can lead to loss of viral control and thus increase the risk of passing HIV to the developing baby.
+Women in this situation should continue taking their current HIV drugs if they are working well to control the virus and do not pose a risk to the developing baby.
+Unnecessary switching of HIV drugs can cause the viral load to increase beyond the undetectable level and thus increase the risk of passing HIV to the developing baby.

 If a viral load test shows that the drugs are not working, switch to a more effective combination.
-The drugs should be continued during labor and delivery, during which time IV Retrovir should also be given to the mother if she has a viral load of 1000 or more.
-Women with a viral load of less than 1000 can continue to take their current regimen.
+The drugs should be continued during labor and delivery; at that time intravenous (IV) Retrovir should also be given to the mother, if she has a viral load of 1,000 copies or more.
+Women with a viral load of less than 1,000 copies can continue to take their current regimen and do not need the addition of IV Retrovir.
 After delivery, the baby should receive liquid Retrovir for four or six weeks.

-For HIV+ Pregnant Women in Labor Who Have Not Taken HIV Drugs
+For Pregnant Women Living With HIV Who Are in Labor and Have Not Taken HIV Drugs

-A woman in labor who has not taken HIV drugs can still reduce the risk of perinatal transmission using HIV drugs during labor and delivery and to treat the baby for a short time after birth.
+A woman in labor who has not taken HIV drugs can still reduce the risk of passing HIV to her baby by using HIV drugs during labor and delivery and treating the baby for a short time after birth.
 The DHHS guidelines recommend the following:

-- IV Retrovir for the mother during labor and a combination of six weeks of Retrovir plus three doses of Viramune in the first week of life (at birth, 48 hours after birth, and 96 hours after the second dose) for the baby
+- For the baby: a combination of six weeks of liquid Retrovir plus three doses of Viramune in the first week of life (at birth, 48 hours after birth, and 96 hours after the second dose)

-After the baby is born, it is recommended that the mother be evaluated to determine whether HIV treatment is recommended for her.
+After the baby is born, DHHS recommends that the mother start HIV treatment for her own health.

 For Babies Born to Women Living with HIV Who Have Not Taken HIV Drugs Before or During Labor